 The user name must contain three or more characters, contain no spaces, and cannot be admin or administrator.
 The password must meet Windows Server complexity requirements.

 - Choose the time zone you want your virtual machines to use.

-- If you have an existing Microsoft Azure Active Directory Domain Service to which you want to add your machine (or machines), click Domain Join Options.
+- If you have an existing Windows Domain in your Azure environment to which you want to add your machine (or machines), click Domain Join Options.

-- On the Domain Join Options dialog box, be sure the Join Existing Windows Domain? option is checked.
+- On the Domain Join Options dialog box, check the Join Existing Windows Domain? check box.

 - Provide the name of the Active Directory domain.

 - Provide the user name and password for the domain administrator.